Jackson metropolitan area, Mississippi: Bus service

 JATRAN (Jackson Transit System) operates hourly or half-hourly during daytime hours on weekdays, and mostly hourly on Saturdays.
 No evening or Sunday service is operated.

-Railroads
+Railroads 9

-Jackson is served by the Canadian National Railway (formerly the Illinois Central Railroad).
-The Kansas City Southern Railway also serves the city.
+The Jackson Metropolitan Area is served by the Canadian National Railway (formerly the Illinois Central Railroad) and the Kansas City Southern Railway.
 The Canadian National has a medium-sized yard downtown which Mill Street parallels and the Kansas City Southern has a large classification yard in Richland.
-Amtrak, the national passenger rail system, provides service to Jackson.
-The Amtrak station is located at 300 West Capitol Street.
+Amtrak, the national passenger rail system, provides service to Jackson Metro area through the city of Jackson proper and Yazoo City, another city in the Delta region of Metro area.
+The Jackson Amtrak station is located at 300 West Capitol Street, while the Yazoo City Amtrak station is located at 222 West Broadway.
 Amtrak's southbound City of New Orleans provides service from Jackson to New Orleans and some points between.
+As well as providing long distance travel, Amtrak's City of New Orleans route also allows travel between Jackson and Yazoo City.
 The northbound City of New Orleans provides service from Jackson to Memphis, Carbondale, Champaign-Urbana, Chicago and some points between.
 Efforts to establish service with another Amtrak train, the Crescent Star, an extension of the Crescent westward from Meridian, Mississippi, to Dallas, Texas, failed in 2003.